alimohdapg/alimohdapg/README.md

 ### Hi there 👋

-My name is Ali and I'm a Computer Science and Artificial Intelligence student from Bahrain, currently studying at the University of Sussex.
+My name is Ali and I'm a Software Engineer from Bahrain, currently working at Citigroup.

 📈 Work experience:
 * Software Engineer at Citigroup - Full-stack development on the Equity Derivatives Risk and Pricing team.
 [United Kingdom, Summer 2023 - Present]